 Step Two: Dynamic or Static DNS

-Other people can't talk to your website if they don't know the address... and if you have a typical cable modem or DSL connection, your address changes often.
+Other people can't talk to your website if they don't know the address... and if you have a broadband connection, your address usually changes often.
 You can solve this problem by using a dynamic DNS service.
 Even if your IP address doesn't change, you still need someone to host a DNS server for you, unless you are willing to put up with giving users a URL that begins with a string of numbers.
 This is a common requirement both for hosting websites at home and for hosting torrents, so I've written a separate article explaining how to get a hostname for your computer at home.

 Step Three: A Static Local IP Address

 If you have a router... and you do, if you have WiFi (wireless access) or more than one computer... then your computer receives a new local address on your home network, or Intranet, every time it is powered on.
 But to forward web browser connections to your computer, you need an unchanging address to forward those connections to.
 This is also a shared requirement both for hosting websites at home and for hosting torrents, so I've written a separate article explaining how to give your computer a static local IP address.